geerlingguy/temperature-monitor/README.md

 Before anything else, you need to install Ansible, then do the following:

   1. Copy `example.config.yml` to `config.yml`, and `inventory-example` to `inventory`, and update the values inside to match your desired environment and Pi IP addresses.
-  2. Run `ansible-galaxy install -r requirements.txt` inside the `playbooks` directory to install the required Ansible roles.
+  2. Run `ansible-galaxy install -r requirements.yml` inside the `playbooks` directory to install the required Ansible roles.

 ## Raspberry Pi Master Setup (Data Logger & Dashboard App)